 Purposeful and real life opportunities for writing, focused on meeting the demands of at least age related expectations.
-Precise identification of individual objectives and skills to be taught in focus texts.
+Precise identification of individual skills, including grammar, to be taught in focus texts.
 These are taught to be transferable.
 The opportunity to celebrate writing as a process and outcome.
 The journey of writing is valued equally to a final piece.
-Inspiring the children to want to write, through engagement with immersion tasks and high quality models and examples.
+Inspiring the children to want to write, through engagement with immersion tasks and highquality models and examples.